Sabah-pirani/Mexico_City_Chlorine_Levels_Application/README_template.md

 ## In this repository:

 - README.md

 - main_app.py

 - scrape_data_populate_db.py

+- calidad_agua.db

 - requirements.txt

 - database_schema.png

 ---
 ## Acknowledgments

 This project was built in part for SI507 class and a great deal of support was provided by the class' instructional team.
-Some configuration settings among other smaller snippets of code are directly copied from examples during the SI507 class and are attributed to Jackie Cohen (jczetta).
+Some configuration settings among other smaller snippets of code are directly copied from examples used in SI507 and are attributed to Jackie Cohen (jczetta).
 The graduate student instructors provided help in debugging and conceptualizing the relationships between different parts of the project which was also immensely helpful.

 ## Code Requirements for Grading